mia-platform/documentation/docs/byoi/overview.md

 - **MongoDB**: It is a necessary dependency for [Fast Data](/fast_data/what_is_fast_data.md) and [CRUD service](/development_suite/api-console/api-design/crud_advanced.md#what-is-a-crud).

 - **Git Repository**: One of the Git repository provided by  Gitlab, Github, Bitbucket, Azure Repos.
-[Click here](/development_suite/set-up-infrastructure/add-environment.mdx#setup-git-provider) to see how to configure it
+[Click here](/development_suite/set-up-infrastructure/add-environment.mdx#setup-git-provider) to see how to configure it.

 ## Mia-Platform BYOI key features